Aussievision team: Emma

 Tell us a little bit about yourself

-Before I had children I worked as a librarian but have since found myself working in the field of early childhood management and administration.
+Before I had children I was a librarian but have since found myself working in the field of early childhood management and administration and have now moved on to a similar role in secondary school administration.

 I am a huge music fan apart from Eurovision and can often be found listening to anything and everything with my headphones on trying to get some peace!
 Or I'll be cooking up a storm in the kitchen where my favourite things to bake are slices, cookies and cakes...all the good stuff!
 I also love reading of course and am interested in anything to do with space and aviation.